microtrain/bootcamp/14-Angular/05-NgUsers/09-NextSteps.md

 ## ArticlesComponent

-Togeather, we've added the components for managing users.
+Together, we've added the components for managing users.
 Now we will take that knowledge and apply it towards managing content, in this case, articles.

 Generate ArticlesComponent
 ```sh